 - Can bypass and access Tor blocking websites.

 - Through extensive routing, VPN service providers won’t be able to see your real IP address.

 - Freedom to choose the server location of your choice.

-- ISPs can see you are using Tor.
+- ISPs can see you are using the Tor browser.

-- Can be difficult to set up as it requires quite a bit of tinkering, and even the help you VPN provider.
+- It can be difficult to set up even with the help of a VPN service provider as it requires quite a bit of tinkering.

 - Entry nodes can see your real IP address.